mozilla/data-docs/tools/spark.md

 Starting out, we recommend looking through the [Telemetry Hello World](https://github.com/mozilla/mozilla-reports/blob/master/tutorials/telemetry_hello_world.kp/orig_src/Telemetry%20Hello%20World.ipynb) notebook.
-It gives a nice overview of Jupyter and analyzing telemetry data using pyspark and the RDD API.
+It gives a nice overview of Jupyter and analyzing telemetry data using PySpark and the RDD API.

 ### Using Jupyter

 Jupyter Notebooks contain a series of cells.
 Each cell contains code or markdown.
-To switch between the two, use the dropdown at the top.
+To switch between the two, use the drop-down at the top.
 To run a cell, use shift-enter;
 this either compiles the markdown or runs the code.
 To create new cell, select Insert -> Insert Cell Below.